We all know the familiar feeling of burnout. Here are a few tips to help you feel like yourself and to inspire motivation

 This idea is a principle that has always guided my cooking process.
 You know that phrase, “keep your eyes on the prize?”
 I always despised it because it felt unreachable and like a recipe for burnout.
 I understand the concept of focusing on your goals no matter what, but how you get there is much more important than just simply rushing to get there.
 The process of reaching your goals has so many twists and turns, for example.
 You can get there by taking short cuts, trampling over others, or maybe paving a meticulously planned path.
 The process through it all is where the lessons are and it’s those learnings that will take you much further in life.
 These processes will also hopefully be full of so much satisfaction that getting there seems more fun than the end result.

-#4 Find your tribe
+#4 Find your community

 As someone who dreads going to networking events and feeling like I have to painfully force conversations, connecting in this way was a much more emotionally accessible avenue for me.
 Outside of social media though, it is very important to get face to face time with people you want in your tribe.
 And you can do this in a number of ways outside of sticking yourself in huge events.
 Sign up for local events that are more intimate and feature topics that you want to be part of.
 Try reaching out to someone you look up to and ask to chat with them more over the phone or for chai.
 Get on Reddit and engage with others talking about the things you enjoy.
 You just never know how you’ll meet people and how they’ll change your life.